PACSW Women's Mentoring Program

 Program Statement of Purpose:

-In support of the mission of the President's Advisory Committee on the Status of Women, PACSW Women's Mentoring Program seeks to increase confidence, community, and capacity amongst female and female-identified employees at the University of San Francisco.
+In support of the mission of the President's Advisory Committee on the Status of Women, PACSW Women's Mentoring Program seeks to increase confidence, community, and capacity amongst woman-identified employees at the University of San Francisco.
 The program aims to accomplish this through the creation of intentional, time-bound one-on-one relationships between University employees based on confidentiality and collegiality.

 According to a recent employment survey, 1 out of 5 women report that they have never had a mentor at work (Linkedln, 2011).
 Women also experience challenges in upward mobility in the workforce, claiming approximately 53 percent of entry-level management jobs but only 37 percent of mid-level management positions and 26 percent of positions at the Vice President and higher level (McKinsey Research, 2011).
 Additionally, women experience unique barriers obtaining mentors, from lack of institutionalized programs to hesitations to identifying or initiating a mentoring relationship (Ragins and Cotton, 1991).

-Any female-identified employee of the University of San Francisco is eligible to participate in the program, regardless of employee class, status, or title.
-Men and male-identified individuals are welcome to apply to the program as mentors, but will be matched only if a male/male-identified mentor is preferred by mentees.
+Any woman-identified employee of the University of San Francisco is eligible to participate in the program, regardless of employee class, status, or title.
+Individuals who identify as men are welcome to apply to the program as mentors, but will be matched only if mentee prefers to be matched with a colleague who identifies as a man.

 Selection and Matching Process:

 Participants will be asked to fill out an application to indicate their interest, commitment, and goals from program participation.
 Applications will be carefully reviewed by PACSW membership to determine mentor/mentee matches based on goal alignment, expected outcomes, and scheduling/availability.

 As a result of the implementation of this program, we expect benefits to both mentor and mentee, as well as the University community as a whole.

 To foster a successful mentoring relationship, PACSW will provide the following tools and resources to mentor and mentee participants in the program: